audurand/schnaps/SCHNAPS/Readme.txt

   (the example assumes that the SCHNAPS directory is a sibling of the current directory)

+  During this process cmake will search for several dependencies such as PACC and Z-lib.
+Yous can specify additionnal search paths using CMAKE_PREFIX_PATH.
+  For example:
+  > cmake -D CMAKE_PREFIX_PATH=my-own-specific-search-path ../SCHNAPS

 4- Run make to compile the sources and build the library and executable;

   > make